freya022/BotCommands-Wiki/docs/using-commands/application-commands/slash-commands/declarative.md

 ### Using choices

+There are two ways of setting choices for an option.

+#### With the builder property

-Adding choices is very straight forward, you only have to give a list of choices to the `choice` property.
+A `choices` property is available for you to give a list of choices to be used.

+This one is useful if the choices may differ from other similar options.

-!!! example
+??? example
     ```kotlin
     --8<-- "commands/slash/SlashConvertDsl.kt:convert-kotlin_dsl"
     ```

-    As you can see, despite the short choice list, this causes duplications with multiple commands.
-    This issue is solved with [predefined choices](commons.md#using-predefined-choices).
+#### With choices predefined by the resolver

+This one is useful if the choices are the same for all parameters of the same type.

+After implementing [[SlashParameterResolver#getPredefinedChoices]], you can enable them on your option with `usePredefinedChoices = true`.

+??? example "Using the predefined choices"
+    ```kotlin
+    --8<-- "commands/slash/SlashConvertSimplifiedDsl.kt:convert_simplified-kotlin_dsl"
+    ```

 ### Using autocomplete